 Peter is a qualified attorney and began his career as the senior tax manager at Arthur Andersen and Associates in Johannesburg.
 He joined TWS Rubin Ferguson in 1993 as a tax partner and was instrumental in listing several companies on the JSE.
 The practice was focused on the property and finance industry.

-In 2000, Peter established Osiris International Trustees Limited in the British Virgin Islands (“BVI”) to provide international trust and corporate administrative services to global clients.
+In 2000, Peter established Osiris Group in the British Virgin Islands (“BVI”) and Mauritius to provide international corporate finance and administrative services to global clients.

 Peter held a Non-Executive Director position at Redefine International Limited from the initial listing for some 9 years and served for several years as Audit Committee Chairman.
 Peter has been involved with Grit since inception on the SEM and has otherwise been involved in the property industry for many years, both in South Africa, but also in the UK and in Africa.
 Peter has also extensive corporate finance experience with regards to listing of companies on various exchanges including the JSE, LSE and SEM.

 Ian holds a BCom (Honours) in Real Estate Investment, Valuation and Development and has over 41 years of experience with financial institutions, including Standard Bank of South Africa and Nedbank with a specific focus on Real Estate Credit Risk.
 He has extensive knowledge of the real estate sector’s key role players, business sector and geographic nodes.
 Ian has managed portfolios in excess of R80 billion during changing economic cycles and managing problematic properties in economic downturns.
 It is Ian’s expertise and knowledge that have seen him previously hold the position of Head of Credit for Real Estate.